My top 8 flies for July on the amazing Welsh Dee

 • Hackle: Black (natural) hen

-Where best to fish the wet flies in July?
+Where are the best places to fish wet flies in July?

 When the Welsh Dee is at its summer level, it’s best to focus your fly fishing efforts in the following sections of the river: